 How do you create content for a technical company?
 You might assume you need a technical writer.
 Not exactly ...

-But there’s hope!
-Effective marketing for manufacturers and OEMs is possible.
+That said, there’s hope!
+Effective lawyer marketing is possible … if you and your law firm do it right.
 In this post, we’ll review:

 Let’s get started.

-Manufacturers have unique challenges when it comes to generating interest and demand for their products.
+Lawyers have unique challenges when it comes to generating interest and demand.

-- Longer buying process: Because of the higher price, buyer education is critical.
-As a result, the buying process usually involves more information seeking on the part of potential buyers.
+- Uneducated consumers: Because most everyday people rarely need an attorney and many do not understand the different types of attorneys, buyer (in a lawyer’s case, prospective client) education is critical.
+As a result, the buying process usually involves more information seeking on the part of potential clients.

-So if your current marketing strategy isn’t helping you reach your business goals, rest assured you’re not alone.
+That’s all starting to leave in the dust firms who only rely on legacy techniques.
+So, if your current marketing strategy isn’t helping you reach your business goals, you’re not alone.
 Here’s what to do about it.

 - Know your competition